 What?
 Whey is a by-product of the cheese-making process and is the liquid left over once milk has been curdled and strained.
 It can then be dried into a powder, and whey protein powder is one of the most popular sports nutrition products in the world because it’s very rapidly digested, so it gets to your muscles very quickly after training to repair the muscle damage caused to make your muscles bigger and stronger.

 Why?
 A whey protein shake, made with cold water or milk, taken within 30 minutes of the end of your training session will flood your bloodstream with amino acids (the building blocks of protein), which are quickly shuttled into your muscle cells where they are laid down as new muscle.
+Here’s our guide to the best protein powders to build muscle.

 -Rapidly digested after training